f0rb1dd3n/Reptile/README.md

 # Reptile

 Reptile is a LKM rootkit for evil purposes.
-If you are searching stuff only for study purposes see the [demonstration codes](https://github.com/f0rb1dd3n/papers/tree/master/rootkit_demonstration).
+If you are searching stuff only for study purposes, see the [demonstration codes](https://github.com/f0rb1dd3n/papers/tree/master/rootkit_demonstration).

 ## Features